Leyland, Lancashire: Transport

+Train

 Leyland railway station is on the West Coast Main Line and is operated by Northern.
-There is one train an hour between Liverpool Lime Street and Preston.
-There is also one train an hour from Manchester Victoria/Hazel Grove to Blackpool North.
+There is one train an hour between Liverpool Lime Street and Blackpool North, and two trains an hour between Manchester Airport and Blackpool North.

 There is a marker adjacent to the old Leyland Motors Spurrier works at the halfway point on the railway journey between Glasgow and London, some 198 miles in either direction.

+Bus

 John Fishwick & Sons which served the town's public transport needs, and connected the town to Chorley and Preston, ceased trading in 2015 and Stagecoach Merseyside & South Lancashire took over the route.
+Vision Bus also run a few routes in the village going to Preston or Chorley.
+There are also direct services to Wigan via the Bee Line Bus Service (Wigan-Preston).

 Media

 Local news and television programmes are provided by BBC North West and ITV Granada.
 Television signals are received from the Winter Hill transmitter.

 Local radio stations are BBC Radio Lancashire on 103.9 FM, Heart North West on 96.9 FM, Smooth North West on 100.4 FM, Capital Manchester and Lancashire on 106.5 FM, Greatest Hits Radio Lancashire on 96.5 FM, Central Radio North West, an DAB station and Radio Leyland, a community based station which is broadcast on 104.8 FM.

-The Lancashire Telegraph and Lancashire Evening Post are main newspapers that cover the town.
+The Lancashire Telegraph and Lancashire Evening Post are the main newspapers that cover the town.